kadena-io/marmalade/pact/collection-tutorial.md

 The most important field to understand in this step is the `collection-hash`.
 In order to lock in the tokens without revealing its properties, the list of tokens will be hashed, with each token-id being the hash of the its manifests.
 The tokens will be revealed at a later step, and the token manifests will have to match the given collection-hash in order to be created/minted.

-When `init-collection` succeeds, an event `(INIT_COLLECTION collection-id collection-size collection-hash fungible price operator)` will be emitted.
+When `init-collection` succeeds, an event `(marmalade.simple-one-off-collection-policy.INIT_COLLECTION collection-id collection-size collection-hash fungible price operator)` will be emitted.

 ### Initiate `muppets-v1`